Chauvin trial: Minneapolis police chief testifies, ER doc theorizes that lack of oxygen stopped Floyd's heart

 Chief Medaria Arradondo previously told reporters: 'Mr. George Floyd’s tragic death was not due to a lack of training – the training was there.
 Chauvin knew what he was doing'

-Minneapolis Police Chief Medaria Arradondo took the stand on Monday in the ongoing trial involving former officer Derek Chauvin, who has been accused of murder and manslaughter in the May 2020 death of George Floyd.
+Minneapolis Police Chief Medaria Arradondo took the stand on Monday in the ongoing trial of former officer Derek Chauvin, who has been accused of murder and manslaughter in the May 2020 death of George Floyd.

 Arradondo, the city's first Black chief, fired Chauvin and three other officers the day after Floyd's May 25 death.
 In June, he called it "murder" in response to an inquiry from the Star Tribune.